 Executive Headteacher, Chief Executive Officer (CEO), Accounting Officer (AO)

-I am delighted to continue my role as Executive Headteacher of Oakfield Primary Academy and Temple Hill Primary Academy - now part of The Galaxy Trust.
-As I begin my ninth year as Executive Head of Oakfield and my fifth year as Executive Head of Temple Hill, I continue to be incredibly proud of our pupils and the many achievements they make on a daily basis whilst studying at our schools.
+I am delighted to continue my role as CEO of Oakfield Primary Academy, Temple Hill Primary Academy and West Hill Primary Academy – three wonderful schools that form The Galaxy Trust.
+As I begin my twelfth year as Executive Head of Oakfield and my fourth year as CEO of The Galaxy Trust, I continue to be incredibly proud of our pupils and the many achievements they make on a daily basis whilst studying at our schools.

 Director of Business, Chief Financial Officer (CFO)

 I started my working life in the public sector in 1996 and quickly became interested in education, where I started at the bottom as a finance assistant and left in March 2011 as a Senior Accountant.
 I worked across the whole County, consulting and advising different schools regarding their finances, which gave me a great deal of knowledge and experience.
 I was appointed as School Business Manager for Oakfield in March 2011 where I have implemented my expertise.

 I was also privileged enough to be selected on the second cohort of the CSBM (Certificate in School Business Management).
 It was the first time in years that I have done any work-related training, and have now successfully passed the programme.
 I am very proud of our school: we are creative with resources and offer the children fun and enriching experiences!

 My teaching career started quite late in life following 9 years in the Derivatives world within the City of London.
 Realising that stocks and shares were not for me, I enrolled onto a BEd course at Southbank University.
 I spent my first few months as a supply teacher working in a variety of schools including a school for children with profound and multiple needs - this led to my interest in everything SEN.